 A new building or public space should have its own inherent design integrity and coherence.
 It should not simply be a piecemeal assemblage of elements and conditions required by the guidelines or other design criteria.
-This same principle applies to the design of additions and the way in which they relate to existing buildings.
+This same principle applies to additions to buildings, and the way in which they relate to existing buildings.
 For heritage buildings, the integrity and coherence of the original building must be respected.